morpho-org/public-allocator-scripts/README.md

 ![Reallocation Flow](./scripts/image.png)

+## ⚠️ API - WIP Notice

+An API (combined with RPC calls) version has been created to fetch data from the API and prepare reallocation transactions.
+It is automitically simulating the reallocation transaction and filtering with any potential error during atomic reallocation process.
+It is currently in WIP.

 ## ⚠️ SDK Versions Notice

 Current SDK versions are in pre-release.
 Use the following commands to install the latest next versions.
 Note the liquidity-sdk-viem is on version 1.1.0.